c-monty/c-monty.github.io/Blog.md

+## The Digital Humanities Is Not So White

 Digital humanities is a movement which one must self identify with.
 It is a new way of looking at an old tool.
 It emerged as a new way to join a conversation in the academic field.
 Unfortunately this has lead to people who do not have any wish to participate in the digital humanities, complain about what digital humanities is and what it should be.
 In an article by Tara McPhearson, she raises light of a